basilstotz/puavo-image-extend/README.md

 This document describes the steps for using PuavoOS (https://puavo.org) with (self built) PuavoOS packages.

-Ideally this should work out of the box with a vanilla PuavoOS image.
+Ideally this should work out of the box with a vanilla P https://github.com/basilstotz/puavo-thirdparty/wiki/Image-Repository uavoOS image.
 Hopefully this will be case in the future (maybe using a puavo.org package store or a similar solutions ...)

 At the moment tiny patch is needed